rphii/TimersInterpreter/README.md

 - Scopes are recognized by curly brackets: `{}`
 - There are two types of scopes:
 	- Inline scopes, that are always nameless and shall be within a function of time, e.g. `(IN HERE)`.
-	- Names scopes, that are always named and shall be outside function of times, e.g. `OVER HERE ()`
+	- Named scopes, that are always named and shall be outside function of times, e.g. `OVER HERE ()`

 #### Inline Scopes
 - The quickest way to easily change scopes is by using inline scopes, as those are automatically entered.